-By definition, lawn thatch is the layer of (mainly) dead turfgrass tissue lying between the green vegetation of the grass above and the root system and soil below.
-This layer, if it becomes too thick (1/2 inch or more), is bad for your grass and must be removed to maintain lawn health.
+By definition, lawn thatch is the layer of mainly dead turfgrass tissue lying between the green vegetation of the grass above and the root system and soil below.
+A thin layer of thatch in lawns provides insulation against temperature extremes and fluctuations in soil moisture.
+Generally, a layer of thatch begins to be a problem when it becomes 1 inch thick.
 The process of getting rid of mild cases of it is known as "dethatching."

-These are tough components of your grass that do not decompose as easily as do grass blades.
+Lawn thatch consists of stems, stolons, rhizomes, and roots that have not broken down, or "decomposed," yet.
+Thatch build up begins when turf produces organic debris faster than it can be broken down.
 If it becomes too thick, this layer blocks air, water, and nutrients from seeping down into the root system, where they are needed to sustain your grass plants properly.
 A thick layer of thatch also promotes diseases and insect infestations in your lawn.

-But the issues resulting from a thick build-up of lawn thatch go beyond such reasonably intuitive problems.
+The issues resulting from a thick build-up of lawn thatch go beyond such reasonably intuitive problems.
 It may surprise you to learn that it can even prevent you from mowing your grass properly.
 Spots in your lawn plagued by an especially thick layer of thatch will develop a spongy consistency.
-When you hit these areas while mowing your lawn, the wheels will sink down -- which causes you to scalp your lawn.
+When you hit these areas while mowing your lawn, the wheels will sink down, which causes you to scalp your lawn.

 In terms of practices to avoid, do not, for example: